Albuquerque Dram Shop Lawyer

 First-Party Dram Shop Laws

-First-party dram shop laws apply to cases where the plaintiff is the person that was served the alcohol.
+First-party dram shop laws apply to cases where the plaintiff is the person who was served the alcohol.
 Typically, although it depends on the state, these are people under the age of 21, and after leaving the establishment that served them the alcohol, they suffer an injury due to their over-consumption.
-For example, if a 20-year-old was served alcohol to the point of intoxication at a bar, and then attempted to drive home but on the way lost control of their vehicle and hit a tree causing severe injuries, they may pursue a claim against the bar that served them.
+For example, if a 20-year-old was served alcohol to the point of intoxication at a bar and then attempted to drive home but, on the way, lost control of their vehicle and hit a tree, causing severe injuries, they may pursue a claim against the bar that served them.

 First-party dram shop liability tends to be difficult to prove.
 A jury tends not to side with the party they hold accountable directly for the accident – in this case, the intoxicated minor.
 A jury tends to find against these claims because they believe the “victim” should be held responsible for their own actions.